JackyJerkyYt/CatPostingProject/README.md

-# CatPostingProject - Post Your Cute Cats!
+# CatPostingProject (Full Stack MERN) - Post Your Cute Cats!

 ## What is Post Your Cute Cats